lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 Before use, the secrets are unwrapped.

 The SECRET0_DIGEST and SECRET2_DIGEST are the digest values computed over the secret partitions in OTP holding the tokens and root keys.
-As described in more detail in the [OTP controller specification](../../otp_ctrl/README.md#direct-access-memory-map), these digests have a non-zero value once the partition has been provisioned and write/read access has been locked.
+As described in more detail in the OTP controller specification, these digests have a non-zero value once the partition has been provisioned and write/read access has been locked.
+For example, see earlgey's [OTP controller specification](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#direct-access-memory-map).

 ### ID State of the Device